WesRoach/wesroach.github.io/docs/about.md

 ## Life

-I live in Austin, Texas with my wife and our cat.
+I live in Austin, Texas with my wife, son, and our cat.

 ![profile](https://avatars.githubusercontent.com/u/8878926?v=4)